thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/clean-persistent-sessions.md

 * TOC
 {:toc}

-An **MQTT session** is a core concept that enables reliable communication between MQTT clients and the Broker, even when network connections are unstable.
+An **MQTT session** is a core concept that enables reliable communication between MQTT clients and the MQTT Broker, even when network connections are unstable.
 This is especially important in IoT environments, where devices may disconnect and reconnect due to power-saving modes, connectivity issues, or network changes.

 An MQTT session stores state related to the interaction between a **client** and the **Broker**.
 This state can be reused when the client reconnects, allowing communication to continue without reinitializing everything from scratch.